nickvourd/Windows-Local-Privilege-Escalation-Cookbook/README.md

 I hope to find this CookBook useful and learn new stuff 😉.

+#### Local Privilege Escalation Definintion

+Local Privilege Escalation (Short term: LPE) refers to the process of elevating user privileges on a computing system or network, granting access to resources or capabilities typically restricted to higher privilege levels.

 ## Useful Tools

 In the following table, some popular and useful tools for Windows local privilege escalation are presented: